ViPaolo/ViPaolo/README.md

 ###  About me

-Hello there, I'm a MSc Data Science student at University of Catania, with a background in Statistics and Economics.
+I'm a MSc Data Science student at University of Catania, with a background in Statistics and Economics.
 Currently working on projects on Machine Learning, Econometrics, Computer Science and their intersection.